syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Range-Support.md

 ---
-title: Range Support in Syncfusion NumericTextBox control for Xamarin.iOS
+title: Range Support in Syncfusion SfNumericTextBox control for Xamarin.iOS
-description: Learn how to restrict the value with a specific range in NumericTextBox control in Xamarin.iOS platform.
+description: Learn how to restrict the value with a specific range in SfNumericTextBox control in Xamarin.iOS platform.
 platform: Xamarin.iOS
-control: NumericTextBox
+control: SfNumericTextBox
 documentation: ug
 ---

-# Range Support in NumericTextBox
+# Range Support in SfNumericTextBox

 Restrict the values within a specific range by setting the Maximum and Minimum property values.